twalbridge/powerball-cl/README.md

 # powerball-cl

-If you have python3 installed:
+On a Linux OS or if you have python3 installed:

-To try this game, cd into the 'powerball-cl-master' directory and run 'python3 powerball.py'.
+To try this game, download, cd into the 'powerball-cl-master' directory and run 'python3 powerball.py'.